grimradical/docker-puppet-rack/README.md

 # What is this?

-This repo lets you stand up a ruby-based puppet environment in Docker.
+This repo lets you stand up a Puppet server stack in Docker.

-This is an experiment, so caveat emptor and all that.
+This is unsupported, so caveat emptor and all that.

 # Architecture